SSDI and SSI for Homeless Individuals

 Frequently Asked Questions

-TL;DR: You can apply for SSDI and SSI without a permanent address.
+You can apply for SSDI and SSI without a permanent address.
 Use a shelter address, caseworker address, or the SSA field office as your mailing address.
-Many communities have SOAR (SSI/SSDI Outreach, Access, and Recovery) programs that provide free assistance to homeless individuals applying for benefits.
+Many communities have SOAR (SSI/SSDI Outreach, Access, and Recovery) programs that provide assistance with the application process.

 Homeless individuals often have fragmented medical records from ER visits, free clinics, and VA medical centers.
 Gathering these records is difficult but important.
 SOAR caseworkers and SSA field office staff can help with this process.